 Margaret Lefranc and Bernique Longley

-Man and His Catch 1959 Oil on masonite by Margaret Lefranc.
-During 1956 an older Margaret took classes taught by friends at the University of Miami School of Art joining her friend professor Eugene “Gene” Massin and his young class in a trip to Oaxaca, Mexico, which she had never forgotten after the Frisell’s.
+Margaret Lefranc painted Man and His Catch (oil on masonite) in 1959.
+During 1956 an older Margaret took classes taught by friends at the University of Miami School of Art joining her friend professor Eugene “Gene” Massin and his young class in a trip to Oaxaca, Mexico, which she had never forgotten after the Frisells’.
 Once there, Lefranc painted numerous gouache on paper of portraits, churches, landscapes, still life, fans, boats, and figures sometimes using blocky color forms to make up their shapes and thin brushstrokes to give the forms their figural presence.
 In some she abstracted the essential elements of the specific forms, with their abbreviated shapes sufficient to give recognition to the images.
 The freedom of expression she achieved in watercolors also appears in her lacquer painted on masonite with the amorphous quality of imagery and the brushwork creating broad swaths of bright color.

-The Dancer (1956) Oil on masonite by Bernique Longley was painted in Santa Fe, New Mexico.
+The Dancer (1956, oil on masonite) by Bernique Longley was painted in Santa Fe, New Mexico.
 Her daughter, Pooka Longley, stated, “It was part of a group of thirty pieces painted in the 1950s and all were studies in drapery and light.”
 The fact that Pooka was studying ballet may have broadly inspired the artist.
 Bernique stated during her exhibition sometime after 1959 that the main influences on her work were “Mexico—and the color and brilliant light of New Mexico…” Bernique did sculpture and collages as well as paintings, drawings, and more, but her paintings were definitely about people.
-“One of the troubles with landscapes is that they aren’t people,” she stated.
+“One of the troubles with landscapes,” she said, “is that they aren’t people.”

-According to Sina Brush, in her book, Working with Laura Gilpin, Photographer, Sina reminisces about being in Gilpin’s studio, “Friends were not limited to photographers…Bernique Longley, a wonderful painter, lived right next door.
+In her book, Working with Laura Gilpin, Photographer , Sina Brush reminisces about being in Gilpin’s studio: “Friends were not limited to photographers…Bernique Longley, a wonderful painter, lived right next door.
 She often had me and my daughter, Aissa, over to enjoy her garden and always sent flowers with us [for Laura].”
 While Margaret Lefranc took breaks and was a daily visitor at Laura’s, Bernique painted from nine to five but not on weekends.

 Bernique and Pooka attended Margaret’s memorial.
 Approximately a year later, McKenzie visited Bernique and Pooka in their beautiful garden.
 Always well-coiffed, Bernique looked as beautiful as her flowers though she was seriously ill and would not recover.